Curious about how to swim with sea turtles in the wild? This guide to swimming with turtles in Akumal will outline everything you need to know.

 - Technically, you are not allowed to be closer than 9 feet (3m) from the turtles, but they may swim close to you on their own accord.
 Just be sure to give them space, so they don’t panic.

-- Don’t swim overtop of the turtles — they need room to come up for air!
+- Don’t swim on top of the turtles — they need room to come up for air!

 After a delightful afternoon (or morning, if you’re more organized than me!) of swimming with turtles, you’re bound to be starving.

-In my opinion, you’re better off packing a delicious picnic (which I did on my second visit to Akumal) and saving your pesos for beer from the Oxxo instead.
+Packing a delicious picnic (which I did on my second visit to Akumal) and saving your pesos for beer from the Oxxo is a great way to save money on a trip to Akumal.

 Take a Beach Walk